Podcast: Live podcasts

 A number of podcasts are recorded either in total or for specific episodes in front of a live audience.
 Ticket sales allow the podcasters an additional way of monetizing.
 Some podcasts create specific live shows to tour which are not necessarily included on the podcast feed.
 Events including the London Podcast Festival, SF Sketchfest and others regularly give a platform for podcasters to perform live to audiences.

-Technology
+Production technology

 Software

 Podcast episodes are widely stored and encoded in the mp3 digital audio format and then hosted on dedicated or shared webserver space.
 Syndication of podcasts' episodes across various websites and platforms is based on RSS feeds, an XML-formatted file citing information about the episode and the podcast itself.